RPI-ITWS/ITWS-4500-S25-foderj/quiz1/README.md

   ##### 2. Connecting the new info to my project
  - A typical expense for runners is running shoes, so I figured the most helpful way for my site to use this conversion tool is to show the user a base rate of running shoes across different contries as I figured it would actually be helpful

+   ##### 3. Including Multiple Countries
+ - I included multiple countries as I thought it would be more interesting to the user and allow for just a more descriptive use of the API functionality

 ---

 Creativity: